 G1.
 DISCHARGE VIOLATIONS

 All discharges and activities authorized by this general permit shall be consistent with the terms and conditions of this general permit.
-The discharge of any pollutant more frequently than, or at a concentration in excess of that authorized by this general permit is a violation of the terms and conditions of this general permit.
+The discharge of any pollutant to surface water or groundwater, except as conditionally authorized by S3.C of this general permit, is a violation of the terms and conditions of this general permit.

 G2.
 PROPER OPERATION AND MAINTENANCE